 We use eco friendly products and cool washes wherever we can.
-However you will have noticed that we don’t compromise on cleaning standards and if we need to bring in the serious chemicals and the boil wash we will do so- but only rarely and after the gentler options have failed.
+However you will have noticed that we don’t compromise on cleaning standards.
+Since the advent of Covid we have had to bring in antiviral chemicals and the boil wash but as soon as it is safe to return to gentler options we will do so.

 Linens are dried on the line as far as possible.
 They smell better for a blow in fresh Welsh air as well as using less power!

 We do our very best to use local products.
 Where we can’t do this we prefer the Fairtrade or other eco option and we buy from local suppliers at least.
 All our regular workmen are from locally based family firms.
 They are craftsmen and we are proud to have them on board.
 When we won Best in Wales it was hard to tell if we or they were more thrilled.

 We use no harsh garden chemicals and our gardens are deliberately planted to encourage the visiting wildlife.
 In summer you will see many birds bees moths and butterflies as a result.
 We don’t deadhead until the birds have eaten the seeds from the heads and we compost the grass cuttings at our own home.
 The lavender and santolina from the gardens, in particular, perfume the bedlinens.